 You will find the Office Button at the very top right-hand corner of your Word program window.
 You will also find it in Excel, PowerPoint, Access, and Outlook (in the composing and reading windows).
 The Microsoft Office button replaces the File Menu used in older versions of Microsoft Word.
 Microsoft decided to play around with the user interface of the previous versions.
 It is common to expect new changes whenever a newer version of a program is released.

 The Quick Access Toolbar

 The quick access toolbar is next to the office button, but it can be placed either below the Ribbon or above it.
-It is a customizable toolbar that you use to place the commands you frequently use for instance save, open, new, and other commands.
-By default it contains the save, undo and repeat command buttons.
+It is a customizable toolbar that you use to place the commands you frequently use for instance save, open, new, among others.
+By default, it contains the save, undo and repeat command buttons.
 It is good for those people who like making use of computer shortcuts to make their work easier.